 Uber is a smartphone app, so naturally as an Uber driver you’ll need to use a smartphone with a data plan to receive ride requests.
-The Uber app for drivers works with almost all modern smartphones, but there are some crucial phone requirements that you need to be aware of before you go out and buy a phone.
+The Uber app for drivers works with almost all modern smartphones, but there are some crucial phone requirements that you need to be aware of before you go out and buy a phone for Uber.

-It’s also important to know what types of phones work well with Uber, what phone features and accessories you’ll need, how much data the Uber app uses, and how to lease a phone from Uber if you don’t want to own the phone yourself.
+It’s also important to know what types of phones work well with Uber, what phone features and accessories you’ll need, how much data the Uber app uses, and how to download Uber onto your personal phone.
 I cover all of these topics in this article.

 iPhone requirements to run the Uber driver app

 - iOS 9 or newer

 - Oldest iPhone you can use is iPhone 4S

 - For best results: Use iPhone 5 or newer